brwilkinson/Bicep_Extensibility_AKS/README.md

 ###### Goal
 - Migrate an Helm Chart to Bicep format to test Bicep extensibility
 - Use the Bicepparams experimentatal feature for params, that would replace the values.yaml from Helm
+- Use the following new features
+    - provider
+    - import
+    - export
+- Export and Import user defined types and functions.

 ###### Docs